sinister-virus/quantum_computing_course2025/README.md

 --------------------------------------------------------------
 # Joining Links:

-### Zulip QCTraining ChatRoom [Invitation Link](https://qc-training-cdac.zulipchat.com/join/rg42m57vtdlja7e5jtfbq5ce/) .
-This is the only official discussion forum platform
+### Zulip QCTraining ChatRoom [Invitation Link](https://qc-training-cdac.zulipchat.com/join/kknhjrqfdsrephnvyeoew4jt/) .
+This is the only official discussion forum platform.
 ### Access to [Qniverse platform](https://qniverse.in/) can be requested from following link [Request Link](https://qniverse.in/getting-access-qniverse/).
 It might take 3-4 working days to enable your account.
 ### Access to [QSim indigenous simulator](https://qctoolkit.in/qsim-get-access/)  can be achieved by sending request email on qcworkbench@cdac.in
 -----------------------------------------------------